LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Publicador de contenidos

 Back to 2019_07_23_tecnun_curso-data-analytics-engineering

 Tecnun launches a specialist program on 'Data Analytics in Engineering'.

 Companies such as Gestamp, CAF and IBM collaborated with the students, giving them lessons.

-From the company CAF,Ander Aramburu, also a former student of the School (Industrial Engineer '10), and currently responsible for data analytics at CAF, visited Tecnun .
-Ander stressed that"in recent years, maintenance techniques based on the condition of components (CBM) have gained increasing interest in the railway sector".
-Aramburu also highlighted that "CBM is based on continuously monitoring the state of a subsystem and, by means of predictive algorithms, estimating what its real maintenance requirements will bein the future.For this, the profile of the data analyst plays an essential role".
+From CAF, visited Tecnun Ander Aramburu, also a former student of the School (Industrial Eng.
+'10), and currently responsible for data analytics at CAF.
+Ander highlighted that"in recent years, component condition based maintenance (CBM) techniques have gained increasing interest in the railway field".
+Aramburu also pointed out that "CBM is based on continuously monitoring the state of a subsystem and, by means of predictive algorithms, estimating what its real maintenance requirements will bein the future.For this, the data analyst's profile plays an essential role".
 Finally, Aramburu presented specific cases of analytics used in the company CAF.

 On behalf of IBM-Spain, Héctor Alcaide, head of IBM's Analytcis area , and his colleagues Javier Aroztegui and David Kremer visited the School.
 They spoke to the students about the reality of artificial intelligence in Spain.
 "They also talked about what is to come in the near future.
-Finally, we concluded with a more technical section in which we explained to the students at Tecnun how our projects are developed".
+Finally, we concluded with a more technical section in which we explained to the students at Tecnun how our projects are developed."